Werner Hegemann

-Werner Hegemann (June 15, 1881, Mannheim – April 12, 1936, New York City) was an internationally known city planner, architecture critic, and author.
-A leading German intellectual during the Weimar Republic, his criticism of Hitler and the Nazi party required him to leave Germany with his family in 1933.
-He died in New York City in 1936.
+Werner Hegemann (June 15, 1881 – April 12, 1936) was a city planner, architecture critic, and political writer in Germany's Weimar Republic.
+His published criticism of Hitler and the Nazi party required him to leave Germany with his family in 1933.
+He died prematurely in New York City in 1936.

 Biography

-Hegemann was the son of Ottmar Hegemann (1839-1900), a manufacturer in Mannheim, and Elise Caroline Friedrich Vorster (1846-1911), daughter of Julius Vorster, a founder of Chemische Fabrik Kalk in Cologne.
-After graduating from Gymnasium Schloss Plön in 1901, Hegemann began college studies in Berlin; studied art history and economics in Paris; economics at the University of Pennsylvania and in Strasbourg, and in 1908 completed his doctorate in economics at Ludwig Maximilian University of Munich.
-In 1905 he married Alice Hesse (1882-1976) in Berlin.
+Hegemann was the son of Ottmar Hegemann (1839–1900), a manufacturer in Mannheim, and Elise Caroline Friedrich Vorster (1846–1911), daughter of Julius Vorster, a founder of Chemische Fabrik Kalk in Cologne.
+After graduating from Gymnasium Schloss Plön in 1901, he began college studies in Berlin; studied art history and economics in Paris; economics at the University of Pennsylvania (1904–05) and in Strasbourg, and in 1908 completed his doctorate in economics at Ludwig Maximilian University of Munich.
+In 1905 he married Alice Hesse (1882–1976) in Berlin.
 The couple had one child, Ellis, in 1906.
-After obtaining his Ph.D in 1908, Hegemann went to the United States (with his first wife and child).
-In the U.S. he was a Philadelphia housing inspector before 1909 work with the Boston-1915 Movement, a five-year plan to develop and improve the Boston area.
+After obtaining his Ph.D. in 1908, Hegemann returned to the United States (with his wife and child) and worked as a Philadelphia housing inspector.
+In 1909 he was in Boston, working with the Boston-1915 Movement, a five-year plan to develop and improve the Boston area.

-Back in Berlin the following year Hegemann was General Secretary of the 1910 Universal City Planning Exhibition held in Berlin in May and June.
+Back in Berlin in 1910 Hegemann was General Secretary of the Universal City Planning Exhibition held in Berlin in May and June of that year.
 The exhibition aroused great interest and was reprised in refocused form in Düsseldorf; Hegemann wrote an article about it for a general audience and a two-volume official book.
 These city planning exhibitions were the first of their kind: Hegemann was in the right place at the right time to play a formative role in the early development of city planning as a profession.